Iz-zzzzz/IzFilter-Public/README.md

 ## อื่นๆ

 - This filter list may contain other filter lists.
 I already commented the sources.
-- The reason why I have not pull request to EasyList Thailand repository because EasyList contains only basic syntax.
+- The reason why I have not pull request to EasyList Thailand repository is EasyList contains only basic syntax.
 But this filter list contains a lot of extended syntax.

 ## หมายเหตุ